finom/seemple-examples-and-tutorials/events/README.md

 this.push(1, 2, 3);
 ```

-In order not to copy the whole documentation here, please refer to [MK.Array documentation](http://matreshka.io/#!Matreshka.Array) on your own.
+In order not to copy the whole documentation here, please refer to [Matreshka.Array documentation](http://matreshka.io/#!Matreshka.Array) on your own.